rtshkmr/tp/docs/UserGuide.md

 Issue the following command:

-`client note delete 2 1` and you'll see that the note will be deleted:
+`client note delete 1 2` and you'll see that the 2nd note from client 1 will be deleted:

 ![client note delete after](images/client_note_delete_after.png)

+Note that the list immediately refreshes and indices of the other notes will be updated accordingly.

 [Back to command](#212-deleting-client-notes-client-note-delete).